-Note: The Hidden Rock Bridge trail is not a sanctioned trail.
-As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got club feet don’t even think about it yo, and if you or your estate tries to put this on me for damages I will F*ck your Sh*t up, I know some Samoans who can do it too.”
+Note: The Hidden Rock Bridge is not a sanctioned trail.
+As our disclaimer partially reads: “I’m not your daddy, these are dangerous as sh*t hikes, even the simple ones, if you got [insert applicable disorder, disease, or physical impairment] don’t even think about it yo.”
+Also, consider these tips on Hiking Safely In Hawaii.
+Mahalo.

 The idea was simple: trek out to Hanauma Bay before sunrise, and catch the view from the Hidden Rock Bridge as the sun was rising.
 My alarm was set for 4am and the Exploration: Hawaii crew was parked in the Koko Crater area by 5:15am.
 Unfortunately for us, the sun would be popping up shortly after starting our hike to the Hidden Rock Bridge.
 No matter, the sunrise served as a nice backdrop for us as we made our way to this natural wonder.